-“Predictive Modeling involves a process by which current or historical facts are used to create predictions about future events or behaviors.”
+“Predictive Modelling involves a process by which current or historical facts are used to create predictions about future events or behaviours.”

 – Tim Rozar, Vice President, Head of Global Research and Development, and Scott Rushing, Vice President and Actuary, Global Research and Development, RGA Reinsurance Company

 Over the past few years, the concept of predictive modelling (PM) has entered the lexicon of many life insurance underwriting departments.
 For some, the basic concepts of multivariate regression analysis, generalized linear models, or specific methodologies such as the Cox proportional hazard model might be old news; for the majority it is likely a new area requiring development of a new set of skills or training to fully understand, assess and implement.

 Years ago, underwriting saw a game-changing series of events, the HIV epidemic, followed by increased blood chemistry ordering, out of which the concept of preferred risk classification saw fruition.
 Predictive modeling is a powerful tool; does it have the potential be a game changer of the same magnitude?
 If so, should we expect the unexpected?

 If we are going to play a statistical game with life insurance, we need to understand how PM fits as a game piece.
 Where does modeling fit as a business tool?
 How do the development, assessment and implementation affect the business?
 What does the company stand to gain, and are there risks?
 If the risks exist, how do we mitigate them?

 - Efficient marketing